D.C. sniper attacks: Civil and regulatory actions

-The suit claimed that Bull's Eye Shooter Supply ran its gun store in Tacoma, Washington, "in such a grossly negligent manner that scores of its guns routinely "disappeared" from its store and it kept such shoddy records that it could not account for the Bushmaster rifle used in the sniper shootings when asked by federal agents for records of sale for the weapon."
-It was alleged that the dealer could not account for hundreds of guns received from manufacturers in the years immediately prior to the Beltway sniper attacks.
+The suit alleged that the dealer could not account for hundreds of guns received from manufacturers in the years immediately prior to the Beltway sniper attacks.
 It was also claimed that Bull's Eye continued to sell guns in the same irresponsible manner even after Muhammad and Malvo were caught and found to have acquired the weapon there.
 Bushmaster was included in the suit because it allegedly continued to sell guns to Bull's Eye as a dealer despite an awareness of its record-keeping violations.

-The case had been set for trial in April 2005; however, the parties settled before then.
-Bushmaster said it settled because of escalating legal fees and the dwindling amount of insurance money it had left for the case.
+The case had been set for trial in April 2005; however, the parties settled it before that date.
+Bushmaster said that it was settled because of escalating legal fees and because of the dwindling amount of insurance money that was left as a result of the case.
 Bull's Eye contributed $2 million and Bushmaster contributed $500,000 to an out-of-court settlement.
-Bushmaster also agreed to educate its dealers on safer business practices.
+Bushmaster also agreed to educate its dealers about safer business practices.

-After the settlement was announced, WTOP radio in Washington, D.C., reported that Sonia Wills, mother of victim Conrad Johnson, said her family took part in the lawsuit more to send a message than to collect money.
+After the settlement was announced, WTOP radio in Washington, D.C., reported that Sonia Wills, the mother of the victim Conrad Johnson, said her family took part in the lawsuit to send a message rather than collect money.
 "I think a message was delivered that you should be responsible and accountable for the actions of irresponsible people when you make these guns and put them in their hands," she said.